-Students must respond to official notices issued by administrative boards or sent by individual letters.
+Official notices: Students must respond to official notices issued by administrative boards or sent by individual letters.
 Failure to comply may lead to suspension from the school.
 During the semester, an instructor shall notify each student whose work is below the grade of "C" and shall report his/her name to the Dean.

-Participation in Ensembles

-The following are the guidelines by which undergraduate music students participate in ensembles:
+Participation in ensembles: The following are the guidelines by which undergraduate music students participate in ensembles:

-1. All full-time undergraduate music majors are required to participate each semester in the principal ensemble designated for their primary instrument:

-- Strings: Symphony Orchestra

-- Woodwind, brass or percussion: Symphonic Band, Concert Band, Wind Ensemble, Wind Symphony, Marching Band

-- Voice: Collegiate Chorale, University Chorus

-- Keyboard/Guitar: Any of the above dependent upon qualifications and/or interests.
+- All full-time undergraduate music majors are required to participate each semester in the principal ensemble designated for their primary instrument: - Strings: Symphony Orchestra - Woodwind, brass, or percussion: Symphonic Band, Concert Band, Wind Ensemble, Wind Symphony, Marching Band - Voice: Collegiate Chorale, University Chorus - Keyboard/Guitar: Any of the above dependent upon qualifications and/or interests. - Jazz: Jazz Ensemble or Jazz Repertory Ensemble - Specific ensemble assignment is solely dependent on the result of the ensemble audition.

-Full-time students who fail to enroll for a major ensemble each semester will be in violation of the catalog and subject to academic action.
-A student who fails to register for the appropriate ensemble during a semester will be placed on immediate Academic Warning.
-If the student has failed to resolve the ensemble registration by the end of the semester, the student will be placed on Academic Probation.

-A student who fails to register for the appropriate ensemble in a second consecutive semester will, if the ensemble has not been added by the end of the first week of classes, be placed on immediate Academic Suspension.

-Specific ensemble assignment is solely dependent on the result of the ensemble audition.